IAmSuyogJadhav/3d-mri-brain-tumor-segmentation-using-autoencoder-regularization/README.md

 # TODO
 - The lower branch (VAE part) of the decoder
 - The custom loss function that the author used.
 (L = L<sub>dice</sub> + 0.1 ∗ L<sub>L2</sub> + 0.1 ∗ L<sub>KL</sub> )

-Also, I will soon modularize the code and create a single python script with a fully customizable keras model.
+- Modularize the code and make the model available for customization